To opt out of UPTE-CWA dues:

 - Enter your information into the form below and click “submit.”

 - On the resulting page, click the link to open your customized form.
 You will also receive an email with a link to your form.

 - Print the form.
 If you check the appropriate box about needing a printed version, we’ll mail you a copy of the form.

 - Sign and date the form, and make two copies.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-UPTE is the designated union for technical and professional employees of the University of California, Community Colleges, Lawrence Berkley National Laboratory, and Los Alamos National Laboratory.
+University Professional and Technical Employees, CWA 9119 (UPTE) is the designated union representing over 15,000 technical and professional employees of the University of California, Community Colleges, Lawrence Berkley National Laboratory, and Los Alamos National Laboratory.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).